Republicans voice disdain after Trump tweets support for Julian Assange

 The president-elect’s tweets approvingly repeated Wikileaks founder’s claim that the Russian state was not the source of the hacked emails from the DNC

-This article titled “Republicans voice disdain after Trump tweets support for Julian Assange” was written by Julian Borger in Washington, for theguardian.com on Wednesday 4th January 2017 18.41 UTC
+This article titled “Republicans voice disdain after Trump tweets support for Julian Assange” was written by Julian Borger in Washington, for The Guardian on Thursday 5th January 2017 14.31 UTC

-Leading Republicans broke with Donald Trump on Wednesday after the president-elect appeared to put more faith in Wikileaks founder Julian Assange than in US intelligence agencies.
+Leading Republicans broke with Donald Trump on Wednesday after the president-elect appeared to put more faith in WikiLeaks founder Julian Assange than in US intelligence agencies.

-The sharp differences on a highly-charged national security issue are the latest sign that matters of intelligence and policy towards Russia reflect a deep fault line in Trump’s relationship with the Republican party establishment.
+The sharp differences on a highly charged national security issue are the latest sign that matters of intelligence and policy towards Russia reflect a deep fault line in Trump’s relationship with the Republican party establishment.

 The House speaker, Paul Ryan, called Assange “a sycophant for Russia” on a conservative radio show and GOP Senator Tom Cotton told MSNBC that he had “a lot more faith in our intelligence officers serving around the world … than I do in people like Julian Assange”.

-The comments followed tweets from Trump on Wednesday morning in which he approvingly repeated Assange’s claim that the Russian state was not the source of the hacked emails from the Democratic National Committee and the Clinton campaign chairman, John Podesta, published by Wikileaks during the election.
+The comments followed tweets from Trump on Wednesday morning in which he approvingly repeated Assange’s claim that the Russian state was not the source of the hacked emails from the Democratic National Committee and the Clinton campaign chairman, John Podesta, published by WikiLeaks during the election.

 “Julian Assange said ‘a 14 year old could have hacked Podesta’ – why was DNC so careless?
 Also said Russians did not give him the info!” one Trump tweet said.
 Another quoted Assange as describing US media coverage on the issue as “very dishonest”.
 Trump added: “More dishonest than anyone knows.”